hyenial/hyenial/README.md

 ### Hi there 👋

-I am a Junior Software Application developer in RPA.
+I am a Junior Software Application developer in RPA and Certified in Ceonis App Creator Certification.
 My background includes teaching high school Math, Science and research in environmental science.
 I am experienced with Full Stack development using Python-flask, PostgreSQL, and JavaScript. <br>
 I look forward to using my RPA skills on  projects.